Lakers vs. Kings Prediction & Picks - November 15

 Lakers Performance Insights

-- Los Angeles commits 13.6 turnovers per game and force 13.2 per game, ranking 13th and 21st, respectively, in the NBA.
+- Los Angeles is committing 13.6 turnovers per game (13th-ranked in NBA) this season, while forcing 13.2 turnovers per contest (21st-ranked).

-- Beyond the arc, the Lakers are third-worst in the NBA in 3-pointers made per game (10).
-They are ranked 23rd in 3-point percentage at 34%.
+- While the Lakers rank in the bottom five in the NBA in three-pointers per game with 10 (third-worst), they rank 23rd in the league with a 34% three-point percentage.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.